DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/scholarships-and-bursaries.md

 | **Physics**                                                           | £28,000  | £30,000          |
 | **Religious education**                                               | £10,000  |                  |

+Table caption: Details of postgraduate bursaries and scholarships

 ### Bursaries

 You do not need to apply for a bursary.
 If you’re eligible, you’ll automatically receive it.